 Sir John never came to the Dashwood’s without either inviting them to dine at the Park the next day, or to drink tea with them that evening.
 Sense and Sensibility

 If dinner had been late, supper might be replaced by light refreshments served with the tea, such as toast, muffins, or cake.
-Tea or wine and refreshment of some sort or other would be offered to visitors who stopped by (more…)
+Tea or wine and refreshment of some sort or other (more…)

 The other day I was having some fun experimenting with the new Jane Austen Silhouette Cookie Cutter .
 We tried sugar cookies (naturally) and toast (delicious) and tea sandwiches.
 However, I think my favorite trick was the silhouette sandwich, seen here.